CARV-ICS-FORTH/knoc/README.md

 ## Acknowledgements

-We thankfully acknowledge the support of the European Commission and the Greek General Secretariat for Research and Innovation under the EuroHPC Programme through projects EUROCC (GA-951732) and DEEP-SEA (GA-955606).
-National contributions from the involved state members (including the Greek General Secretariat for Research and Innovation) match the EuroHPC funding.
+We thankfully acknowledge the support of the European Commission and the Greek General Secretariat for Research and Innovation under the European High-Performance Computing Joint Undertaking (JU) through projects EUROCC (GA-951732), DEEP-SEA (GA-955606), and EUPEX (GA-101033975).
+The JU receives support from the European Union's Horizon 2020 research and innovation programme and France, Germany, Italy, Greece, United Kingdom, the Czech Republic, and Croatia.
+National contributions from the involved state members (including the Greek General Secretariat for Research and Innovation) match the JU's funding.